ibm-cloud-docs/account/ts-lite-instance.md

 You receive the following error message when you try to create a new Lite plan instance:
 {: tsSymptoms}

-`Unable to provision new Lite instance`
+`Unable to provision new Lite instance` or `The account already has an instance created with the Lite plan.`

 There's a limit of one instance per Lite plan to ensure that these plans stay free.
 For more information about Lite account features, see [Lite account](/docs/account?topic=account-accounts#liteaccount).
 {: tsCauses}